vélo sisteron

 Département et Région : Alpes de Haute-Provence et Hautes-Alpes / Région Provence-Alpes-Côte d'Azur

-Principaux cols : col de la Pigière, Signal de Lure, col de Fontbelle
+Principal passes: col de la Pigière, Signal de Lure, col de Fontbelle

-Stops on P'tites Routes du Soleil®: Salerans / Sisteron, Sisteron / Digne-les-Bains
+Stops on P'tites Routes du Soleil® : Salerans / Sisteron, Sisteron / Digne-les-Bains

 Summary

-Suggestions for cycling loops around Sisteron
+Suggestions of cycling loops around Sisteron

 Our grands cols

-• Col de Fontbelle : At the heart of the UNESCO Geoparc de Haute-Provence, the Col de Fontbelle links Sisteron to Digne les Bains.
+• Col de Fontbelle : In the heart of the UNESCO Geoparc de Haute-Provence, the Col de Fontbelle links Sisteron to Digne les Bains.
 Culminating at 130m, it's a cyclist's paradise right in the heart of nature.

 • Montée de Chabre: Culminating at an altitude of 1300 m, the Montée de Chabre is a cyclotourist's paradise with a gradient of around 12% in places!
 The climb covers a distance of 12 km, with a difference in altitude of 690 m between the gorge road and the tarmac limit.
 Magnificent panoramic views of the Ventoux, Écrins and Montagne de Lure